aumpierre-unb/InternalFluidFlow.jl/README.md

 ### **f2Re**

-f2Re computes the Reynolds number Re given the Darcy friction factor f and the relative roughness ε (default ε = 0) for both laminar and turbulent regime, if possible.
+`f2Re` computes the Reynolds number Re given the Darcy friction factor f and the relative roughness ε for both laminar and turbulent regime, if possible.

-By default, pipe is assumed to be smooth.
-Relative roughness is reset to ε = 0.05, if ε > 0.05.
+By default, pipe is assumed to be smooth (ε = 0).
+If ε > 0.05, relative roughness is reset to upper limit ε = 0.05.

-If parameter fig = true is given a schematic Moody diagram is plotted as a graphical representation of the solution.
+If fig = true is given a schematic Moody diagram is plotted as a graphical representation of the solution.

-If parameter turbulent = true is given and both laminar and turbulent regimes are possible, then f2Re returns the number of Reynolds for turbulent regime alone.
+If lam = false is given
+then `f2Re` disregards the laminar flow bounds (Re < 4e3).

+If turb = false is given
+then `f2Re` disregards the turbulent flow bounds (Re > 2.3e3).

 **Syntax:**